alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 <img src="https://github.com/alezirczy/Images/blob/main/%231%20-%20Soccer%20Leagues%20-%208.png">

 ***
+### 9

-**9. Find the country with the greatest absolute goal difference between teams in the '2011/2012' season.
+**Find the country with the greatest absolute goal difference between teams in the '2011/2012' season.
 Returns the country name and goal difference.**
 ````sql
 SELECT c.name,sum(abs(home_goal-away_goal)) AS goal_difference
 FROM match as m